 The land exchange agreement with Crombie includes the municipal acquisition of a large parcel of Crombie-owned land at the end of Granville Street (between Barrington and Hollis Streets) and three small parcels of land in exchange for a newly-created parcel of municipally-owned land where the Cogswell Interchange now stands.
 The land will be used facilitate the development of Granville Park, a new Transit HUB and the planned Proctor Street.
 The land exchange allows the municipality to complete a number of signature design pieces at the south end of the Cogswell District anchored by the planned Granville Park.
 It also provides Crombie with a comparable development opportunity within one of the biggest city-building projects in the history of Halifax.

-- Will the Tender include a social procurement component?
+- Did the Tender include a social procurement component?